r0ry/PoC_Kubernetes/README.md

 ![Alt Text](http://g.recordit.co/2nvLlcMIEp.gif)

 ## Current issues and suggestions
-1. Tokens can be past in the header rather than asking for new
+*	Tokens can be past in the header rather than asking for new
-a.
-Example: Postman -> ValuesAPI -> CatalogAPI
+    *	Example: Postman -> ValuesAPI -> CatalogAPI
-2. Consul fails to deregister using CLI.
+*	Consul fails to deregister using CLI.
 Services are able to deregister themselves
-3. IdServer can use introspection endpoint to validate reference tokens
+*	IdServer can use introspection endpoint to validate reference tokens
-4. Ocelot Gateway currently doesn’t support Swagger
+*	Ocelot Gateway currently doesn’t support Swagger
-5. Each service currently registers to Consul.
+*	Each service currently registers to Consul.
 This is done using the same code sample in each service.
 A Registrar service may be helpful here.
-6. Deployment of services can be done using Helm
+*	Deployment of services can be done using Helm

 ## Useful links